Paryssatis/crochet-stitch-tracker/README.md

 # Crochet Stitch Counter

 ### Description
-Crochet Stitch Counter is an application I built to help me keep track of the stitches and rows I completed while working on one of my countless crochet project.
+Crochet Stitch Counter is an application I built to help me keep track of the stitches and rows I completed while working on one of my countless crochet projects.
 I wanted to bridge my passion for app development and my love for crochet by creating this app!

 This website is built with JavaScript, HTML, and CSS.
 I am also using ESLint to detect any issues in the code as well as Prettier and EditorConfig to ensure my code is properly formatted.